hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/OS/AUTOSAR/AUTOSAR-Crypto-Stack/AUTOSAR-Module-Csm.md

 ...
 ## Content
 ---
-*AUTOSAR* specifies a *Basic Software (BSW) Crypto Service Manager* module, which resides in the Service layer, in functionality, API and configuration.
+*AUTOSAR* specifies a *Basic Software (BSW) Crypto Service Manager (Csm)* module, which resides in the Service layer, in functionality, API and configuration.
 ### Specification
 ---
 The module allows the configuration of cryptographic job(s).
 Each job references,